BetterThanTomorrow/calva/docs/site/nbb.md

 Since [nbb](https://github.com/borkdude/nbb) can be started such that it is an nREPL server, Calva can connect to it and a lot of the features will work.

-Calva can also start nbb and connect its REPL for your, using the Jack-in command.
+Calva can also start nbb and connect its REPL for you, using the Jack-in command.
 This will start an nbb nREPL server on a random port and connect Calva to it.

 !!!
 Note "Don't expect complete support"
     nbb's nREPL server is completely new and and WIP.
 It will be a bit limited compared to a full cider-nrepl enhanced "regular" Clojure nREPL server.
 Things like function signatures, and more do not work.